jaykang920/x2boost/README.md

 License
 -------

-x2boost is distributed under the MIT license (MIT).
+x2boost is distributed under the MIT license [MIT](http://opensource.org/licenses/MIT).
 See the file COPYING for license details.